peiruili/CGD/README.md

 # CGD
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-CGD is python based on-target scoring method for CRISPRi, CRISPRa, Cas9 and Cas12a sequences.They are consortium of scores such as CGDi, CGDa, CGD9 and CGD12a, which are based on ENLOR(ELastic Net Logistic Regression) weights.
+CGD is python based on-target scoring method for CRISPRi, CRISPRa, Cas9, Cas9 (non-canonical) and Cas12a sequences.They are consortium of scores such as CGDi, CGDa, CGD9, CGD9NG and CGD12a, which are based on ENLOR(ELastic Net Logistic Regression) weights.

 ### Requirements